Chen Ren-He

+The dormitory designed by Chen Renhe for the CPC Kaohsiung Refinery.

-Chen Ren-he (陳仁和; 1922–1989), a native of Jibei, Penghu, is one of the few architects studied in Japan and is also one of the first generation of architects in post-war Taiwan.
+Chen Ren-he (Tân Jîn-hô (陳仁和); 1922–1989) was one of the first generation of architects in post-war Taiwan.
+He was a native of Jibei, Penghu, and studied architecture in Japan.

 Profile

 Chen was born in Jibei, Penghu and migrated to Pingtung with his family.
-After graduating from Kaohsiung High School, he attended at the architecture department, Waseda University, in Japan and returned to Taiwan after graduation.
-In 1951, he established an architect firm in Kaohsiung.
-In 1967, he won the Top 10 outstanding architects of the first session of Golden Tripod Award for Architecture in the Republic of China for his design of the wave building of San Sin High School of Commerce and Home Economics（三信家商）.
+After graduating from Kaohsiung High School, he attended the architecture department of Waseda University in Japan and returned to Taiwan after graduation.
+In 1951, he established an architecture firm in Kaohsiung.
+In 1967, he won the Top 10 outstanding architects of the first session of Golden Tripod Award for Architecture in the Republic of China for his design of the wave building of San Sin High School of Commerce and Home Economics (三信家商).

 Architectural style

-Mr. Chen coincided with the general trend of the international style of modernist architecture in the 1950s.
-He realized the loss of local regionalism and Taiwanese architectural characteristics, and developed an architectural creation style that was both expressive and local, which had matured in the early 1960s. to maturity.
-Most of his works are distributed in Kaohsiung City today, and he has completed as many as 100 works in his career.
+Chen coincided with the general trend of the international style of modernist architecture in the 1950s.
+He realized the loss of local regionalism and Taiwanese architectural characteristics, and developed an architectural creation style that was both expressive and local, which had matured in the early 1960s.
+Most of his works are in Kaohsiung City, and he completed as many as 100 works in his career.

-As far as we know, his earliest large-scale architectural works are various new projects designed for the Fengshan Branch of the Provincial Kaohsiung Commercial and Vocational School（省立高雄商業職業學校鳳山分校）.
-As he was a devout Buddhism believer, he also participated in the design of many temple or ancestral hall projects.
+As far as we know, his earliest large-scale architectural works were various new projects designed for the Fengshan Branch of the Provincial Kaohsiung Commercial and Vocational School (省立高雄商業職業學校鳳山分校).
+As he was a devout Buddhist, he also participated in the design of many temple or ancestral hall projects.